I started with the outline developed by The White Coat Investor and here is my investment policy.

-Because the numbers account for inflation, they will be in current dollars but may be higher actual balances in the future ($1 being worth $0.60 later means $1 future dollar may be roughly $1.40 at that future time).
+Because the numbers account for inflation, they will be in current dollars but may be higher actual balances in the future (1 USD being worth 0.60 cents later means 1 future dollar may be roughly 1.40 USD at that future time).

-For the last row to be achieved, I need to make an extra $2,000 in contribution per month, which should be covered and bit more by the 401(k) I'm not formally putting in calculations.
+For the last row to be achieved, I need to make an extra $2,000 in contributions per month, which should be covered and a bit more by the 401(k) I'm not formally putting in calculations.

-There's my primary retirement goal; retired by 50.
-By breaking it down though, I can set micro-goals in-between.
+There's my primary retirement goal; able to “retire” by 50.
+By breaking it down I’m setting micro-goals that aren’t a decade away.
 Let me see if I can get the $155K by age 43.
 If I do that, let me see if I can get the $170K.
 And so on.
-And, if I can make that first one, then I'm in a comfortable position to believe that I will be able to retire at the latest time for me, which should come with other benefits I'm not counting on (social security, medicare, and the like).
+And, if I can make that first one, then I'm in a comfortable position to believe that I will be able to retire at the latest acceptable time for me, which should come with other benefits I'm not counting on (social security, medicare, and the like).